awsdocs/amazon-sagemaker-developer-guide/doc_source/interface-vpc-endpoint.md

 You can connect directly to the SageMaker API or to the SageMaker Runtime through an [interface endpoint](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) in your Virtual Private Cloud \(VPC\) instead of connecting over the internet\.
 When you use a VPC interface endpoint, communication between your VPC and the SageMaker API or Runtime is conducted entirely and securely within the AWS network\.

 The SageMaker API and Runtime support [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) \(Amazon VPC\) interface endpoints that are powered by [AWS PrivateLink](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html#what-is-privatelink)\.
-Each VPC endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) \(ENIs\) with private IP addresses in your VPC subnets\.
+Each VPC endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.

 The VPC interface endpoint connects your VPC directly to the SageMaker API or Runtime without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
 The instances in your VPC don't need public IP addresses to communicate with the SageMaker API or Runtime\.